 DIRECTIONS BY MRT

-The nearest MRT station is the future Bright Hill (TE7) station on the Thomson-East Coast Line, scheduled to open in 2020.
+The nearest MRT station is Bright Hill (TE7) station on the Thomson-East Coast Line.
 Take a seven-minute walk along Sin Ming Ave.

 From Bishan (NS17) station, cross the overhead bridge along Bishan Rd and board services 13, 52 or 88.
 If exiting from Bishan station on the Circle Line (CC15), board 410W from Bishan interchange and alight at the fourth bus stop.